 We publish regularly different Spanish synonyms in our Pinterest account.

-On the other hand, an antonym is a word that has the opposite meaning of another word.
+On the other hand, an antonym is a word that has contrasting, or opposite, meaning of another word.
 The word “antonym” comes from the Greek words anti (“opposite”) and onym (“name”).

 Here are a few examples of Spanish antonyms: